Client Agreement of Policies, Terms and Conditions

 The AAHP studio routinely operates a Honeywell air filter and provides necessary ventilation and safety protocols to help reduce any unnecessary health impacts onto staff, Students, and Guest Students.

-A Student who is ill, contagious or undergoing treatment for lice or any other transmittable condition is to not attend classes and other events at the AAHP until an actively licensed health professional can certify that he or she is fully recuperated.
+A Student who is ill, contagious, or undergoing treatment for lice or any other transmittable disease condition is to not attend classes and/or other events at the AAHP until an actively licensed health professional can certify that he or she has fully recuperated in ways that do not potentially endanger others.

 The AAHP hereby agrees in good faith to attend to any Student, Representative, and/or Guest Student who reports being ill or otherwise seems incapable of partaking in ongoing activities.

-A Student, Representative, or Guest Student who reports being ill or seems incapable of partaking in ongoing activities will be escorted from the classroom, and taken to a designated rest area and attended to at all times under the supervision of Senior staff; the AAHP will promptly attempt to contact a parent, legal guardian, or other emergency contact.
+A Student, Representative, or Guest Student who reports being ill or seems incapable of partaking in ongoing activities will be escorted from the classroom, and taken to a designated rest area and attended to at all times under the supervision of Senior staff; at such times, the AAHP will immediately attempt to contact a parent, legal guardian, or other emergency contact.

 The AAHP maintains a well-equipped first-aid kit in studio for the benefit of any Student, Representative, Guest Student, or staff.
-All adult Students have access to this kit to use at any time, at their own reconnaissance.
-The AAHP does not assume any responsibility for unexpected reaction sor outcomes due to the use of the in-house First Aid Kit.
+All adult Students have access to this kit to use at any time, at their own reconnaissance and risk and while not holding the AAHP or its staff liable for the consequences.
+The AAHP does not assume any responsibility for unexpected reactions or outcomes due to the use of the in-house First Aid Kit.

-The AAHP routinely partners with third parties, and operates offpremises in order to enhance its offerings and services to its Students, Representatives, Guest Students, and the general public.
+The AAHP routinely partners with third parties, and may operate off premises in order to enhance its offerings and services to its Students, Representatives, Guest Students, and the general public.
 The Student, Representative, and/or Guest Student hereby agrees to not hold the AAHP liable for unintended or undesirable outcomes related directly or indirectly to such collaboration and/or use of alternate locations.

 The AAHP hereby commits to address Student or Representative with respect, courtesy, and good faith at all times.
 Student or Representative hereby agrees to directly notify the Director of the AAHP of any perceived lack of decorum, or offense due to the words, silence, action, or inaction of any AAHP staff or representative.

-Should the AAHP and a Student or Representative fail to mutually resolve any misunderstanding, confusion, or contentions given AAHP policy and this Agreement, the AAHP reserves the right to suggest that the Student or Representative and the AAHP attend no more than three hours of conflict resolution meetings, guided by a local professional arbiter, and as agreed upon by both parties.
-The AAHP hereby agrees to pay half of the arbiter’s fees up to three hours, maximum.
+Should the AAHP and a Student or Representative fail to mutually resolve any misunderstanding, confusion, or contentions given AAHP policy and this Agreement, the Student and/or Student Representative hereby agrees to inform AAHP Senior Staff promptly.

-Student or Representative may send confidential information directly and only to AAHP Chief Instructor A.E.
+The Student or Representative may send confidential information directly and in confidence to AAHP Chief Instructor A.E.
 Soto-Canino at firstname.lastname@example.org.
-If doing so, please alert the Director via a phone call at 732-777-2085, or a heads-up email at email@example.com.
+If doing so, the Student and/or Student Representative hereby agree to also alert the Director of such a communication via a phone call at 732-777-2085, or via email, to email@example.com.

 The AAHP is a classical, not a recreational studio.
-All new Students begin with Drawing (a year-long course featuring three levels of advancement, and includes not only dry media, but also brushwork, water-soluble media, preliminaries to color theory, etc., and on diverse supports).
+All new Students begin with Drawing (a multi-year course featuring three levels of advancement, and including not only dry media, but also brushwork, water-soluble media, preliminaries to color theory, etc., and on diverse supports).

-A Continuing or Returning Student will resume work on the Course Syllabus he or she had been progressing through when the interruption to their studies occurred.
+A Continuing or Returning Student will resume work on the Course Syllabus that he or she had been covering when the interruption to their studies occurred.

 - Watercolors or Inks, then vice-versa